Frequently Asked Questions (FAQ) - Office of Student Services

 Q. How do I waive my Student Activity Fee?

-You must complete a letter to the ASOC answering specific questions found in the memo (available at Student Activities, Room 1140, Building 1, first floor, Fremont campus).
+You must complete a letter to the ASOC answering specific questions found in the memo (available at the Student Activities Office).

 Q. How do I reserve a room on campus for a meeting?